RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

 -   `tacho` - This prop animates with the vehicle's RPM.
 It scales with guisetting tachometer.
 (It is best use it even if there is no custom overlay dashboard; simplifies the adjustment a lot.)
 -   `turbo` - This prop animates with the vehicle's turbocharger PSI.
 -   `parking` - This prop animates with the vehicle's parking brake status.
+-   `gear#` - This prop animates with the specified gear.
+Where `#` is the gear number (1/2/3 etc).
+-   `gearneutral` - This prop animates with the vehicle's neutral gear.
+-   `gearreverse` - This prop animates with the vehicle's reverse gear.
 -   `shifterman1` - H-shift left/right ( Reverse \| 1-2 \| 3-4 \| 5-6...11-12 as positions, scales with engine settings (maxGear)
 -   `shifterman2` - H-shift forth/back animator Reverse-2-6-8-10-12 \| 1-3-5-7-9-11 as positions
--   `sequential` - sequential shift ( i.e for tiptronic or wheel shift pedals), can be used for commands too (no settable limits then)
+-   `sequential` - Sequential shift ( i.e for tiptronic or wheel shift pedals), can be used for commands too (no settable limits then)
--   `shifterlin` - for auto transmission animations or gearselect indicators (special limits rules apply for this one, see below!)
+-   `shifterlin` - For auto transmission animations or gearselect indicators (special limits rules apply for this one, see below!)
+-   `autoshifterlin` - Same as `shifterlin` except it allows for D/N/R positions as forward gears are clamped to 1.
--   `signalstalk` - for turn signal stalk animations.
+-   `signalstalk` - For turn signal stalk animations.
--   `torque` - current engine torque
+-   `torque` - Current engine torque.
 -   `heading` - This prop animates with the current heading of the truck.
 -   `difflock` - This prop animates with the difflock status of the truck (It only works when differentials are present in the truck.)
 -   `rudderboat` - This prop animates with the steering hydro on boats.